robotastic/trunk-recorder/docs/CONFIGURE.md

         }
 ```
 ##### Example - Sending Audio to pulseaudio
-pulseaudio is the default sound system on many Linux computers, including the Raspberry Pi.  pulseaudio can accept audio via TCP connection.
+pulseaudio is the default sound system on many Linux computers, including the Raspberry Pi.
+If configured to do so, pulseaudio can accept raw audio via TCP connection using the module-simple-protocol-tcp module.
+Each TCP connection will show up as a different "application" in the pavucontrol volume mixer.

-An example to set up pulseaudio to receive 8 kHz audio (digital audio) from simplestream:
+An example command to set up pulseaudio to receive 8 kHz audio (digital audio) from simplestream on TCP port 9125:
 ```
 pacmd load-module module-simple-protocol-tcp sink=1 playback=true port=9125 format=s16be rate=8000 channels=1
 ```
-An example to set up pulseaudio to receive 16 kHz audio (analog audio) from simplestream:
+An example command to set up pulseaudio to receive 16 kHz audio (analog audio) from simplestream on TCP port 9125:
 ```
 pacmd load-module module-simple-protocol-tcp sink=1 playback=true port=9125 format=s16be rate=16000 channels=1
 ```
-The matcing simplestream config would then be something like this:
+The matching simplestream config to send audio from talkgroup 58918 to TCP port 9125 would then be something like this:
 ```yaml
         {
           "name":"simplestream",